jpoulin587/CyberBarbershop/README.md

 # Manage Your Barber Shop

 ## Description
-This demonstration app will help a barber shop owner manage the staff, services, and record activity for the shop.
+This full stack demonstration app will help a barber shop owner manage the staff, services, and record activity for the shop.

 It uses Mysql, Express, Handlebars, Bcrypt technologies.